 For pre-med dating, in-person approaches outperform apps by a ratio of three to one.
 Four out of five college students lose their virginity before graduation.
 The window is open.
 Use it.

 The majority of successful relationships start in person.
 Nationally, 77% of Gen Z adults who found a relationship met their partner face to face.
 Only 23% met digitally.
 Of college students who use dating apps, just 25% report finding a successful long-term relationship through them.
 More than half, 51.5%, use apps purely for entertainment.
-Use them as a supplement to your pre-med dating strategy.
-Not a strategy in itself.
+Use them as a supplement to your pre-med dating strategy, not a strategy in itself.

 Now here is something the generic dating advice never tells you: most people date within or adjacent to their major.
 That is not a bug.
 That is how proximity and shared context actually work.
 For a pre-med student, that means the women most naturally in your orbit are nursing students, pharmacy students, public health majors, biology and chemistry students, and other pre-health tracks.
 These are women who understand your schedule, respect your ambition, and are operating in the same world you are.
 Start there.

 Beyond your immediate pre-med world, you need to be logging time in the broader campus social scene.
 Frat parties, bars, house parties, campus events.
 This is where undergraduate social life actually happens at volume and volume is the point.
 You are not going to these places to find the perfect girl.
-You are going to accumulate reps, lower your social anxiety through repeated exposure, and start feeling comfortable in unstructured social environments.
+You are going there to accumulate reps, lower your social anxiety through repeated exposure, and start feeling comfortable in unstructured social environments.
 The goal early on is not outcomes.
 It is comfort.

 Intramural sports, campus club events, and study groups that mix pre-med and pre-health students are also high-repetition, low-pressure environments.
 Same people every week.
 Built-in conversation topics.
 No need to manufacture a reason to talk to someone.